-It was after her ex embarrassed her, that she took stock of the situation and decided to lose the weight Quebec separation essay.
+It was after her ex embarrassed her, that she took stock of the situation and decided to lose the weight need help write my essay.
 During an argument, he mentioned the fact that she was fat, and it was then that Hayley realised that she had let herself go.

 “Before my weight had been mentioned, I hadn’t realised how much weight I’d put on.”

 “It had been a gradual thing since starting university, where I gained the ‘Fresher 10’ and then some thanks to my student diet of junk food and booze.”

 “But after the shock of realising how much weight I had put on had worn off, it made me look at my party lifestyle and I realised I had actually let myself go.”

 “I decided to set myself an achievable target of losing 5kg (0.7st) and was amazed at how quickly it came offSo I kept going, educating myself on exercise and nutrition along the way.”

 “Now I’ve lost 65kgs (10st) completely naturally and am so proud of what I’ve achievedI’ll never be embarrassed by my body again.”

 Before commencing her degree, Hayley had been a physically fit teen, who liked running and sports:

 “I used to do 100 metre sprints all the time and was very activeThen when I was 18, I injured my right knee and doctors told me I couldn’t run anymore,” she said.
 “Going from 100% to doing absolutely nothing meant I put on weight quickly.”

 “After that, it was really easy to relax into the student lifestyleI forgot all about exercise and instead spent my spare time socialising in pubs and clubs.”